Video painting

 Video painting is a form of video art presented via projectors, LCD or other flat panel display and wall-mounted in the same manner as traditional paintings.
-Video painting is a relatively new concept that was first coined by Brian Eno in the 1980s to refer to his experimentations with long-form video art.
+Video painting was coined by Brian Eno in the 1980s to refer to his experimentations with long-form video art.
 It was later developed upon by Hilary Lawson.

 History

 Video painting began as a way for Eno to expand upon the ambient philosophy of his music in a visual form.
 He explained the coinage and practice of video painting to NME:

 "I was delighted to find this other way of using video because at last here's video which draws from another source, which is painting...
 I call them 'video paintings' because if you say to people 'I make videos', they think of Sting's new rock video or some really boring, grimy 'Video Art'.
 It's just a way of saying, 'I make videos that don't move very fast."

 The idea of video painting was later taken up in Hilary Lawson’s theory of Closure (published 2001), in which he proposed that the world is open and that we close that openness with thought and language.
 He reinterpreted art as the attempt to avoid closure and approach openness.

 Lawson eventually set about creating a narrative-less frame which he hoped would avoid closure.
 Working with a close friend and artist, Sanchita Islam, a small initial group was formed which also included artists William Raban, Isabelle Inghillieri, Nina Danino, and Tina Keane.
 The group met regularly and discussed and shared their work.